Bazkleer/UART-Protocol/README.md

 Introduction
 ------------
-Universal asynchronous receiver-transmitter (UART) implementation and testing it with some simple proteus simulation on Atmega32 with the AVR toolchain.
+Universal asynchronous receiver-transmitter (UART) protocol implementation and testing it with some simple proteus simulation on Atmega32 with the AVR toolchain.

 Hardware
 --------